 10. Look at your home energy report

-When you think you have adjusted or changed all possible settings and practices to make a difference in your energy bill, get a home energy report from your provider.
+Get a home energy report from your provider when you think you have adjusted or changed all possible settings and practices to make a difference in your energy bill.
 This information can help you determine areas that need attention and typically includes a detailed analysis of your home’s energy usage and a comparison to similar homes.

 Although your energy usage will increase when you and your loved ones are at home 24/7, implement a few of these tips and you can save on your energy bill.